 Dr. Fish is the author or editor of twelve books, and the author of more than a hundred journal articles, book chapters, and other works.
 He has served on the editorial boards of eight journals in the United States, Brazil, and India, and has been a consulting editor or invited reviewer for eight others.
+Dr. Fish was a Fulbright Scholar in Brazil and China; and his work has received financial support from a variety of public and private sources in the United States and Brazil.
 Since retiring from academia, he has been writing for a broader audience.
 His Psychology Today blog is Looking in the Cultural Mirror.

 Dr. Fish is a past Treasurer of the International Council of Psychologists, a past Chair of the Psychology Section of the New York Academy of Sciences, a past President of the Division of Academic Psychology of the New York State Psychological Association, a past Member of the Board of Directors of the American Board of Family Psychology, a former Member of the Board of Directors and of the Executive Committee of Partnership for Responsible Drug Information, and former Adjunct Coordinator of the Committee on Drugs and the Law of the Association of the Bar of the City of New York.
 He is a Fellow of the American Psychological Association, of the Association for Psychological Science, and of the American Association of Applied and Preventive Psychology.
 He has attained American Board of Professional Psychology Diplomate status in Clinical Psychology and in Family Psychology.